-As I did point out, the best radio for your needs is that which meets your needs in terms of versatility, ease of use, functionality, reliability, range, and value for money.
+As I did point out, the best radio for your needs is that which meets your needs regarding versatility, ease of use, functionality, reliability, range, and value for money.

-If you are just starting out with CB radios, affordable models such as the Uniden Pro 510 XL and the Midland 1001Z CB Radio might be your things.
+If you are starting with CB radios, affordable models such as the Uniden Pro 510 XL and the Midland 1001Z CB Radio might be your things.

 On the other hand, if you are serious into CB radios, then it pays not to economize on features.
 In that case, our choice of the best CB radio overall is the Cobra Electronics 29 LX Realtree.

 What we like about this radio is that it offers almost all the features that you might require at its price.
-It has a 4-color customizable LCD display, NOAA weather emergency channels, and a weather scan.
+It has a 4-color customizable LCD, NOAA weather emergency channels, and a weather scan.

 It also has a Radio Check Feature that diagnoses any problems with the antenna-SWR meter and voltage status to ensure that you are getting the best signal range ratio versus power output.